By Anescribe

 Photograph medicine bottles for instant data extraction via optical character recognition

-Record vital signs and notes without internet connectivity, syncing automatically upon reconnection
+Record vital signs and clinical notes without internet connectivity, with automatic sync upon reconnection

 How much does it cost?